bec-archer/SR80-Manuals/user-manual.md

 - **Item count** and **creation date/time**

 Draft jobs have a warm amber-tinted header, just like on the Job Board.

+#### Warning Banners (When Something Didn't Save Right)

+If you ever open a finalized work order and see a **red warning banner** at the top of the screen, that means something didn't make it to the server when the job was created — usually because the WiFi or cell signal blipped during save.
+This is rare, but it's important to fix when it happens so the job stays searchable and the right tag goes on the right job.

+Two banners can show up:

+- **"No customer linked to this job — Tap to link a customer"** — the job exists but has no customer attached.
+Tap the banner to open the customer picker and select the right customer; the banner disappears once the link is saved.
+Until you fix this, the job won't appear when you search by customer name.
+- **"Items failed to load — Pull down to refresh"** — the items are on the server, but the app couldn't load them this time.
+Pull down on the screen to refresh; the items should appear.
+If they don't, your connection is probably still spotty — wait a moment and try again, or move closer to the access point.

+Drafts never show these banners — incomplete data is expected while a draft is being filled in.
+The banners only appear on finalized work orders, where every job is supposed to have a customer and items.

+If you see one of these banners on a job, **don't create a duplicate work order to "redo" it.** The job is already saved.
+Just fix the missing piece using the banner's tap action, and you're done.

+You may also see a similar warning when you tap **Create Work Order**: an alert titled **"Work order saved with issues"** means the job did make it to the server, but a piece of the data (usually the customer link) didn't arrive.
+Tap OK, head to the Job Board, find the new work order, and use the red banner inside to fix it.
+This is different from the **"Couldn't save work order"** alert — that one means the save failed completely and you'll need to try again.

 Below the header, each **item** gets its own card.
 On jobs with multiple items, **items that are ready for action float to the top automatically** — Complete items appear first (ready for customer pickup and payment), then Totaled items (awaiting customer contact), then everything else in their normal order.
 This means you always see what needs your attention first, without scrolling past items that are still being worked on.